Lukbes1/Lukbes.CommandLineParser/README.md

 - Define custom types and converters for your arguments
 - Create dependencies between multiple arguments
 - Define how the argument's format should be
+- Freedom of choice for Exceptions vs. Error return messages
 - Builder pattern for creation of arguments and parser
 ---